-Objective 2 gives the biggest cause for concern in relation to impacts on household livelihoods as detailed in the World Bank Operational Policy, OP 4.12.
-Objective 2 activities will include, albeit limited, involuntary restrictions to resources.
-The project supported Local Conservation Groups (LCG) will only enforce against activities which are illegal, unsustainable and destructive as listed below:
+Objective 2 activities may impact on household livelihoods as detailed in the World Bank Operational Policy, OP 4.12.
+Objective 2 activities will include some albeit limited, involuntary restrictions to resource use.
+The project-supported Local Conservation Groups (LCGs) will only enforce against activities which are illegal, unsustainable and destructive as listed below:

-- Burning of vegetation (grass and forest burning for the purpose of encroachment, wildlife poaching or unsustainable resource collection). - Poaching of wildlife (including all species of mammals, birds, reptiles, amphibians, insects, other invertebrates, and their eggs or offspring). - Trapping of rats in the core zone during the dry season. - Use of illegal fishing gear (vertical slit traps, long traps, electrocuting devices, fishing nets and/or bamboo fences with mesh size of less than 1.5 centimeters). - Land encroachment (for the purpose of agricultural expansion, urban development or canal development for irrigation). - Unsustainable resource exploitation (all activities that are excessive, including abusive collection of native timber, forests or wetland pollution, forests or grassland fires, uprooting of Chinese water chestnut, Eleocharis dulcis and Water lily, Nymphaea sp.).
+- Burning of vegetation (grass and forest burning for the purpose of encroachment, wildlife poaching or unsustainable resource collection). - Poaching of wildlife (including all species of mammals, birds, reptiles, amphibians, insects, other invertebrates, and their eggs or offspring). - Trapping of rats in the core zone during the dry season. - Use of illegal fishing gear (vertical slit traps, long traps, electrocuting devices, fishing nets and/or bamboo fences with mesh size of less than 1.5 centimetres). - Land encroachment (for the purpose of agricultural expansion, urban development or canal development for irrigation). - Unsustainable resource exploitation (all activities that are excessive, including abusive collection of native timber, forests or wetland pollution, forests or grassland fires, uprooting of Chinese water chestnut, Eleocharis dulcis and Water lily, Nymphaea sp.).
+Unsustainable fishing activities at BPL will be addressed thoroughly through participatory development of community fisheries and fishery management plans (including mutually agreed quotas)